How long does mortgage preapproval last?

 When should you apply for mortgage preapproval?

 The best time to get preapproved is when you’re ready to seriously shop for a home.
-That way, your preapproval will be valid while you’re touring homes and possibly making an offer.
+That way, your preapproval will be valid while you’re touring homes, and you’ll have it ready when it’s time to make an offer.

 If you apply too early, your preapproval may expire before you find a home to buy.
 If that happens, you’ll need to provide updated documents and undergo another credit check.

-You can look at homes without mortgage preapproval, but you won’t know in advance how much you can expect to borrow and risk being unable to get approval in time to bid on a home you want.
+You can look at homes without mortgage preapproval, but you won’t know in advance how much you can expect to borrow.
+If you overestimate your borrowing power, you may be unable to get approval in time to bid on a home you want.

 How long does mortgage preapproval take?